adinareiter/menu-planner-api/README.md

 - User authentication using JWT.
 - Secure password storage with Bcrypt.
 - Access to a comprehensive database of recipes and events.
-- Easy-to-use API endpoints for retrieving, creating, updating, and deleting recipes.
+- Easy-to-use API endpoints for retrieving, creating, updating, and deleting recipes and events.

 ## Getting Started
 ### Prerequisites